If your executive resume isn’t producing results, it might contain irrelevant details crammed into too-few pages.

 This way, you’ll be able to use Sales Prospecting & Closing Skills, Technology Education, or Qualifications for Regional CFO as reinforcement for your value proposition.

-Broaden your imagination and maximize valuable resume real estate to convey your point and compel employers to contact you.
+Broaden your imagination and maximize valuable resume real estate to convey your value proposition and compel employers to contact you.